 Now, with the changing political landscape in Washington, Sen. Warner seems to have concluded what even former U.S. Labor Secretary Thomas Perez stated publicly: that while some companies misuse the IC classification, “there’s an important place for independent contractors” in the U.S. economy.
 Further, Sen. Warner’s bill now effectively acknowledges that because federal laws and almost all state laws permit the use of legitimate independent contractors ,Congress should look for ways to better the economic well-being of those workers who are properly classified as ICs.

 There is, nonetheless, one caveat: this bill will not relieve businesses that use ICs from misclassification liability if they fail to structure, document, and implement their IC relationships in a manner that complies with applicable federal and state laws governing the status of workers as independent contractors.
 As I report each month in my comprehensive update on developments in the courts and before administrative agencies, companies that fail to satisfy the varying federal tests for IC status and a crazy quilt of state law tests for IC status are all too often the subject of multimillion dollar judgments and settlements in class action lawsuits and administrative proceedings.

-Many companies have therefore chosen to enhance their IC compliance through IC Diagnostics™, a proprietary process that examines whether a group of workers would pass the applicable tests for IC status under governing state and federal laws, and then offers a number of practical, alternative solutions to enhance compliance with those laws.
+Many companies have therefore chosen to enhance their IC compliance through a process such as IC Diagnostics™, which examines whether a group of workers would pass the applicable tests for IC status under governing state and federal laws, and then offers a number of practical, alternative solutions to enhance compliance with those laws.
 One such solution is the restructuring, re-documenting, and re-implementing of IC relationships in a customized manner that retains a company’s business model.
 For those companies that seek to retain skilled freelancers, gig workers, and other types of independent contractors to sustain their businesses into the next decade, Sen. Warner’s and Rep. DelBene’s bill may eventually result in a benefits environment that makes such contingent workers even more content with their independent work arrangements than were the respondents in the 2015 GAO report.

 Written by Richard Reibstein